We are a hybrid research group, working at the intersection of technology, culture and education.

 In the past you may have caught us explaining viral predictivity with the poop emoji, visualizing the resonance of Einstein's theory of general relativity, publishing a journal, performing MoMA's 120,000 object collections database, mapping ambulances in rural India, visualizing the history of space travel in NASA's own words, empowering individuals to reverse engineer ad targeting, giving voice to vast criminal bot networks, investigating systems of drug counterfeiting in Nigeria, mapping millions of meetings across one of the world's largest corporations, staging a live data expedition through one of Africa's most biodiverse wilderness areas, augmenting a stage performance of a Supreme Court Case, breaking down a 500 millisecond online ad auction, showing the origin of the fruits and vegetables we eat, remixing the works of Shakespeare, examining eBay as a cultural artifact, imagining the inner lives of literary hotel guests, projecting the nightly news onto a five story building in Texas, exploring the history of popular science, analyzing sharing activitiy over social networks, and designing an algorithmic layout system for the 9/11 memorial.

-Founded in 2013, The Office for Creative Research is Jer Thorp, Ian Ardouin-Fumat, Noa Younse, Zarah Cabañas, Genevieve Hoffman, Kate Rath, and Sepand Ansari.
+Founded in 2013, The Office for Creative Research is Jer Thorp, Ian Ardouin-Fumat, Noa Younse, Zarah Cabañas, Genevieve Hoffman, Kate Rath, A'yen Tran, Chris Anderson, Jane Friedhoff and Kathy McTavish.

 Get in touch with any questions, ideas or possible conspiracies.